-If you’re using CoSchedule, start by using Marketing Projects.
+If you’re using CoSchedule, start by using Marketing Campaigns.
 This is a feature that makes it easy to organize all the different pieces of a campaign or project.

-To get started, open up your calendar and select Marketing Project:
+To get started, open up your calendar and select Marketing Campaign:

 Give your project a name and an owner.
 Then, set the start and end dates for your project:

-Click Create Project.
+Click Create Campaign.
 Next, you’ll see a color bar spanning the dates for your project on the calendar:

 Then, using Custom Content Types, start adding all your required meetings and content projects onto the calendar (one for each page you’ll need to create):